 - Entries are to be made using recipes specified in the class description.
-All recipes can be found in the 4-H Fair Recipe Book-Food at http://4-h.ca.uky.edu/content/food-and-nutrition, in the 4-H Cooking 101-401 Series or contact county 4-H Extension Agent for 4-H YD. - a.
+All recipes can be found in the 4-H Fair Recipe Book-Food in the 4-H Cooking 101-401 Series or contact county 4-H Extension Agent for 4-H YD. - a.
 Place the baked product on a disposable plate.
 The plate can be placed inside a re-closable bag to keep the product fresh and from being damaged.
-(Exhibit will not be disqualified if the plate is not inside the bag. - b.
+(Exhibit will not be disqualified if the plate is not inside the bag.) - b.
 Use of plastic film or aluminum foil to wrap product is discouraged but will not cause the product to be disqualified. - c.
 To prevent damage, wrapped cakes should be transported in a sturdy container such as a cardboard box.
 Containers, pie pans, etc. will NOT be returned to the exhibitor.